Walled Garden volunteers participate in volunteering activities throughout the year.

 - Structures for the peas, beans and sweetcorn are made during early May, which are usually constructed of bamboo canes

 For the rest of the summer the volunteers weed the food growing areas, edge grassed areas, water and keep everything ticking along as well as weeding and caring for the perennial beds in the other areas of the walled garden.
 The compost bin is also turned every six weeks.

 In addition to these activities the volunteers have an away day trip usually to other community gardens, this takes place in August or September.

 Harvesting usually takes place throughout the year but for peas, beans, sweetcorn, onions, pumpkin and fruits this is usually in September and October.
-Then at the end of the year, beds are tidied up, rye is planted and compost laid and then covered up.
-We also prune all fruit trees and bushes.

 Become a Volunteer